 - Students increase focusing skills

 - Students outperform their peers on various assessments

 - Students have greater career opportunities

-> - No transportation is provided for dual language immersion unless a student attends within their home school zone.
+- No transportation is provided for elementary dual language immersion unless a student attends within their home school zone.